Ankou-Research-Institute/3D-fish-tracker/README.md

 ## 3. Technical challenge
 As of now, we suppose the camera can track the 2D possion (X, Y) of each fish by using image data.
-However, it seems difficult to sense the depth (Z) information because the fish size is too small to be captured by the depth camera.
+However, it seems difficult to sense the depth (Z) information because the fish size is too small to be captured by the depth sensor.

 <img src="https://user-images.githubusercontent.com/13718037/69971016-9c363d00-1562-11ea-9f14-7923f210b177.png" width="600px">